There are six houses associated with the following saints. You can read their stories below.

 Lourdes is one of the major pilgrimage destinations in the world and every year staff and students from this school participate in the Diocesan pilgrimage to Lourdes.

 Maximilian was born in 1894 in Poland.
 The time of his youth was one of political division and unrest across Europe.
 He was a teenager during the years of the First World War.
-As a young adult he felt God was calling him to a life of service and prayer to help those around him and to pray for peace and well being.
-He became a Franciscan Priest and set up a religious movement with special devotion to Our Lady.
+As a young adult, he felt God was calling him to a life of service and prayer to help those around him and to pray for peace and well-being.
+He became a Franciscan Priest and set up a religious movement with a special devotion to Our Lady.
 During the 1930’s he set up monasteries in Japan and India.
 In 1936 he returned to his homeland of Poland.
 By that time Europe was again heading towards war and the Nazi regime in Germany, spreading hate and division, invaded Poland in 1939.

-Maximilian was one of thousands imprisoned in the notorious death camp of Auschwitz.
+Maximilian was one of the thousands imprisoned in the notorious death camp of Auschwitz.
 The harsh regime in these death camps caused hopeless despair.
 One day a prisoner escaped.
 The Guard took revenge by selecting 10 people to be sentenced to a long slow painful death of starvation in a bunker.
 One of the 10 was a family man who begged to be saved so he could see his family.
 The Guards felt no compassion but Maximilian offered to swap places with the man.
 Maximilian joined the other 9 condemned men in the bunker and died after 2 painful weeks.
 Guards later reported that he was the last to die and had led the men in prayer during their time of agony.

 Oscar Romero was born on August 15, 1917.
 He was born into a large family of five other brothers and sisters.
 Oscar’s father was a carpenter.
 When he left school, his father had planned for him to be a carpenter.
 Oscar had other ideas.
 Oscar wanted to continue to go to higher levels of education.
 As a little boy Oscar felt God was calling him to live his life in the service of others so eventually he went to a seminary, a college for training priests.
 His father tried to convince Oscar to stay with him but he eventually let Oscar go to fulfil his own dreams.